Great Continental Divide Motorcycle Route

 Structure of the trail information: The GCRD is broken into 20 sections (from Banff, Canada to Antelope Wells on the Mexico border.
 At the end of each section is a gasoline station.
 The sections vary in length from 77 miles to 267 miles.
 You should have a gas range of 267 miles.
 Each section has a printable map.
 Several sections can be ridden in a day, depending on your desires.

 Studying the Route: Attitudes about studying the route vary greatly among travelers.
 Some prefer no study, just turn on the GPS and go and enjoy whatever the day has to offer.
+Start by ordering the Maps and GPS Card.
 Others love to study the route in fine detail before starting.
-Below you will find some amazing resources that allow you to study the route in very fine detail.
-So for those that enjoy this sort of thing, well, Enjoy.